OpenMS/pyopenms-docs/docs/source/glossary.rst

     mzData
-        mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for Mass Spectrometry data.
+        mzData was the first attempt by the Proteomics Standards Initiative (PSI) from the Human Proteome Organization (HUPO) to create a standardized format for :term:`MS` data.
 This format is now deprecated, and replaced by mzML.

     mzXML
         mzXML is an open data format for storage and exchange of mass spectroscopy data, developed at the SPC/Institute for